-We encourage shareholders to read the directors' remuneration report as set forth in the UK Annual Report and the directors' remuneration policy approved by shareholders in 2019 (which governs the directors' remuneration report included in the UK Annual Report).
-The Board and the Compensation Committee believe that the policies and procedures articulated in the directors' remuneration report are effective in achieving our compensation objectives, and serve to attract and retain highly qualified non-executive directors.
+We encourage shareholders to read the directors' remuneration report as set forth in the UK Annual Report and the directors' remuneration policy approved by shareholders in 2022 (which governs the directors' remuneration report included in the UK Annual Report).
+The Board and the Compensation Committee believe that the policies and procedures articulated in the directors' remuneration report are effective in achieving our compensation objectives and serve to attract and retain highly qualified non-executive directors.

-The directors' remuneration report for 2021 is set out on pages 49-86 of the UK Annual Report.
-The names of directors whose remuneration is the object of this proposal are set out on page 59 of the UK Annual Report.
+The directors' remuneration report for 2022 and the names of directors whose remuneration is the object of this proposal are set out in the UK Annual Report.
 All UK incorporated companies that are "quoted companies" under the Companies Act are required to put their directors' remuneration report to shareholders.